m-j-andr/PIC-1-Demo/docs/3-Spreadsheets/3-3-hamilton.md

  - What does the pivot table suggest to you about the true authors of the "MADISON or HAMILTON" essays?
  - Does the authorship issue seem to be more nuanced than you thought during *analysis 1*?
+Why?

 <br>